soundinfra/singlepage-kmrule/README.md

 me@host>
 ```

-<span style="font-family: monospace">Sound//Infra</span> will return the MD5
-hash, and path of every resource on your domain (in alphabetical order, up to
+**Sound//Infra** will return the MD5 hash, and path of every resource on your
-1000 files).
+domain (in alphabetical order, up to 1000 files).

 ## Delete a resource
-You can delete resources with a HTTP DELETE request, like so:
+You can delete resources with a `HTTP DELETE` request, like so:
 ```
 me@host> curl -X DELETE -H "Authorization: Bearer $SOUNDINFRA_TOKEN" \
 > https://kmrule.com/foo.html